Individual Health Plan 2022: How much will it go up?

 Global input inflation

-“Other factors that had an impact were the global inflation of inputs (materials, equipment and medicines) and the exponential rise of the dollar, currency linked to most medical and hospital supplies used in Brazil”, says Abramge.
+“Other factors that impacted were the global inflation of inputs (materials, equipment and medicines) and the exponential rise of the dollar, currency linked to most medical and hospital supplies used in Brazil”, says Abramge.

 A report by BTG Pactual provides for a 15% readjustment.
-Last year, the adjustment was negative (-8.19%), which means that consumers have discounts on monthly fees.
+Last year, the adjustment was negative (-8.19%), which means that consumers had discounts on monthly fees.

 Institute sees no reason for large increase